osrmt/osrmt/README.md

 Designed to be a continuation for OSRMT v1.5 (https://sourceforge.net/projects/osrmt/).

 ## Goals (Why is this project useful?)
+- application can be deployed on the server and can be used as multiuser connecting to it from desktop or web application.
-User can "load and go" with a simple installation and one or more users can read/write each project locally or over their network.
+- User can "load and go" with a simple installation and one or more users can read/write each project locally or over their network.

 ## Supported OS
 Application is crossplatform and was tested on the following OS: Windows, Linux (Centos distribution) and MacOS.